DamianZaremba/toolforge-lima-kilo/lima-vm/README.md

 1. Install Lima by following the instructions provided in the [official Lima-VM documentation](https://github.com/lima-vm/lima).

 On Mac, it can be installed using `brew`.
-Otherwise, you need to clone the repo and install with `make`.
+Otherwise, you need to clone the repo and install the binary from the [releases](https://github.com/lima-vm/lima/releases) or the build source with `make`.

 ## Testing